justinamiller/DotNet-Coding-Guidelines/README.md

 Just keep in mind that this post isn't about how you should indent your code, but it's more of a guidlines on how to write clean code that are easy to manage.
 With that said, if you are leading a team or even a single contributor developer who wanted to become better, having a set of coding guidelines is a great start to make that happen.

-Also, feel free to add your own tips through pull requets.
+Also, feel free to add your own tips through pull requests.

 ### Try to avoid boxing like in the following:
 ```